 We may earn money or products from the companies mentioned in this post.

 The Royal Gourmet Grill Review will help you to become a Pitmaster.
-It is a passion of mine to help others become Pitmasters in their own right.
-I will use my experience and knowledge to help you become the Pitmaster that you want to be.
-There are new ways to grill and new recipes for which I am always on the lookout for.
+It is my passion to help others become Pitmasters in their own right.
+I will use my experience and knowledge to help you become the Pitmaster you want to be.
+There are new ways to grill and new recipes which I am always on the lookout for.
 Testing and researching for the best techniques and recipes is ongoing knowledge that I would love to share with you.

-In this review, I will tell you all that I know about the Royal Gourmet Grill – 30 Inch Charcoal.
+In this review, you will learn all about the Royal Gourmet Grill – 30 Inch Charcoal and so much more.
 Let’s get GRILLING!!!!

 The Royal Gourmet Grill – 30 inch Charcoal

-The Royal Gourmet Grill is a great grill to start learning to be a Pitmaster.
-With this grill you have plenty of room to start learning about fire management and the space needed for your grilling.
+The Royal Gourmet Grill is a great grill to learn to be a Pitmaster.
+With this grill, you have plenty of room to learn about fire management and the space needed for your grilling.
 You will have options for grilling and smoking that other grills do not provide you.

 We will discuss some of the best practices for grilling and smoking different types of foods for a better grilling and dining experience.
 Knowing these practices will save you a great deal of frustration and poorly cooked food.
 You want to become the best and have friends and family tell others about how well you can grill(even better than the masters).